Beerooke31/CupcakeSmash2025/content/step_3/_index.md

 # Popping Up Cupcakes

 Next we want to create a function to pop our cupcakes up out of the holes.
 There's CSS styling already set up for most of this so the cupcakes will appear with some pizazz, so we just need to add a class to one of our holes to make the cupcake appear.
-This will take the first hole from our list we saved earlier, and add the class of `up` to it (which will then do some CSS magic).
+This will take the first hole from the list we saved earlier, and add the class of `up` to it (which will then do some CSS magic).

 ```js
 function popUp() {